AkshayGNambiar/Aetha-BlogApp/Readme.md

 ##Models: Contains Mongoose models for user and post entities.<br>
 ##Routes: Defines routes for handling HTTP requests.<br>
 ##Middleware: Contains middleware functions for authentication and request validation.<br>
-app.js: Main application file where Express is configured and routes are connected.
 ##.env: Stores environment variables.<br>
 ##server.js: Entry point of the application<br>